Event-Driven Investing: A Comprehensive Guide

 Higher Risk

-Other short-term, event-driven strategies offer less risk by avoiding prolonged exposure to macroeconomic cycles, global conflict, weather events, and other black swan events like pandemics, which can roil markets.
+Other short-term, event-driven strategies offer less risk by avoiding prolonged exposure to:

 Types of Event-Driven Investing Strategies